screaming-frog/tinderbot/README.md

 # SwaipuWaifu
-Deep learning model trained via Clarifai on data scraped from Yuki's Tinder for automated swiping
+Deep learning model trained via Clarifai on data scraped from Yuki's Tinder for automated swiping.
+Used CLarifai as a showcase of their platform.
+Probably will get better results with finetuning on top of FaceNet.

 ## Requirements